WebWorkPage/assignments/README.md

-# This repo contains assignments posted by guvi
+# This repo contains assignments from guvi